SUDC Cares: Complimentary Coaching Program

 Welcome to the SUDC Foundation's Cares Program – a dedicated initiative to provide support for the well-being of our SUDC families.

-We understand the challenges you face, and our Complimentary Grief Support and Coaching Program, led by a Licensed Social Worker (LSW), aims to offer specialized support and coaching to help you navigate the profound impact of sudden and unexplained loss.
+We understand the challenges you face, and our Complimentary Grief Support and Coaching Program, led by mental health professionals, aims to offer specialized support and coaching to help you navigate the profound impact of sudden and unexplained loss.
 In this supportive environment, you will find a compassionate space where your experiences are validated, and your emotions acknowledged, fostering healing and resilience.

 Program Details